Extralabel Use of FDA Approved Drugs in Animals

-Under the provisions of the Animal Medicinal Drug Use Clarification Act of 1994, the FDA recognizes the professional judgment of veterinarians, and allows the extra-label use of drugs by veterinarians under certain conditions (21 CFR 530).
-Any drug used in an extra-label manner is by definition a prescription drug since the involvement of a veterinarian is required.
-Extra-label use of drugs may only take place within the scope of a valid veterinarian-client-patient relationship (VCPR) .
-In the absence of a valid VCPR, if an approved new animal drug is used for a use for which it is not labeled, such use has caused the drug to be deemed unsafe and therefore adulterated under the Act (21 U.S.C.
+Under the provisions of 21 CFR 530, the FDA recognizes the professional judgment of veterinarians, and permits the extralabel use of drugs by veterinarians under certain conditions.
+Extralabel use of drugs may only take place within the scope of a valid VCPR.
+In the absence of a valid VCPR, if an approved new animal drug is used for a use for which it is not labeled, such use has caused the drug to be deemed unsafe under the Federal Food, Drug and Cosmetic Act (“the Act”) (21 U.S.C.
+360b), and therefore adulterated under the Act (21 U.S.C.
 351(a)(5)).

-An approved new animal drug or human drug intended to be used for an extra-label purpose in an animal is not unsafe under the Act (21 U.S.C.
-360b) and is exempt from the labeling requirements the Act (21 U.S.C.
-502(f)), if such use is by or on the lawful written or oral order of a licensed veterinarian within the context of a valid veterinarian-client-patient relationship and such use complies with the extra-label use regulation (21 CFR Part 530).
-Extra-label use is limited to circumstances when the health of an animal is threatened, or suffering or death may result from failure to treat.
-This means that extra-label use to enhance production is prohibited.
-Extra-label use of drugs may be considered by food animal veterinarians only when:
+An approved animal drug or approved human drug intended to be used for an extralabel use in an animal, other than a use in or on animal feed, is not unsafe under the Act (21 U.S.C.
+360b) and is exempt from the labeling requirements under the Act (21 U.S.C.
+502(f)), if such use is by or on the lawful written or oral order of a licensed veterinarian within the context of a valid VCPR and such use complies with the extralabel use regulation (21 CFR 530).
+Extralabel use is limited to circumstances when the health of an animal is threatened, or suffering or death may result from failure to treat.
+This means that extralabel use to enhance production is not permitted.

-- There is no approved new animal drug that is labeled for such use and that contains the same active ingredient in the required dosage form and concentration, except where a veterinarian finds, within the context of a valid veterinarian client patient relationship, that the approved new animal drug is clinically ineffective for its intended use.
+- There is no approved animal drug that is labeled for such use and that contains the same active ingredient in the required dosage form and concentration, except where a veterinarian finds, within the context of a valid VCPR, that the approved animal drug is clinically ineffective for its intended use.

-- Before prescribing or dispensing an approved new animal or human drug for an extra-label use in food animals, the veterinarian must:
+- Before prescribing or dispensing an approved animal drug or approved human drug for an extralabel use in food animals, the veterinarian must: